DistrictOfJoban/Joban-Client-Mod/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing
-Thanks for considering to contribute to Joban Client Mod, below you'll find some informations and rules regarding different type of contributions you could make!
+Thanks for considering to contribute to Joban Client Mod, below you'll find some information and rules regarding different type of contributions you could make!

 ## Bug Reporting
 Submitting a bug report is a great way to put lights on the issue you noticed that are not behaving correctly.
 To get started, head over to the [issues](https://github.com/DistrictOfJoban/Joban-Client-Mod/issues) page and submit a new issue!